cypher-adi/dev_api/README.md

 > - Maximum image file upload size is set to **1048576 bytes** (**1 MB**).
 > - Add a secret key to sign the jwt tokens.
 > - JWT_EXPIRE sets the expiry time for the token.
+> - JWT_COOKIE_EXPIRE sets the expiry time for the cookie.

 ---